autowarefoundation/autoware_tools/localization/autoware_position_error_evaluator/README.md

 This RViz plugin tool evaluates vehicle position error by measuring deviations from Lanelet2 map lane boundaries and stop lines.
 It provides interactive line-based measurement functionality with automatic CSV logging and screenshot capture capabilities.

+### Measurement Process

+1. **Manual Ground Truth Line Drawing**: Users draw lines along actual lane markings and stop lines visible in the pointcloud intensity view
+2. **Automatic Map Line Detection**: The tool automatically detects the closest corresponding line in the Lanelet2 map
+3. **Error Calculation**: Position and orientation error is calculated from the deviation between the drawn ground truth line and the matched map line, revealing localization accuracy on map

+The reference lines (ground truth lines) used for measurement are lane markings and stop lines distinguished by the intensity brightness in the pointcloud.

 ## Features

 - **Interactive Line Measurement**: Click-and-drag interface to measure position errors in RViz